GT-ARC/opaca-core/doc/user-management.md

 - **ADMIN**: Has the highest authority and full control over a Runtime Platform.
 For now, it is also the admin for the user-management system with full access to the user-related routes.
 There should only be one admin per Runtime Platform/User Database.
 - **CONTRIBUTOR**: Is actively contributing to the Runtime Platform by providing and deploying containers.
 Is able to delete only its own deployed containers.
 Is not allowed to connect with other Runtime platforms.
 - **USER**: Can use the functionalities provided by the running containers on the Runtime Platform.
-Is also able to send/broadcast message on the platform and retrieve information about connected platforms or the history of the platform.
+Is also able to send/broadcast messages on the platform and retrieve information about connected platforms or the history of the platform.
 - **GUEST**: Is a provisional role with the most limited access.
 Is only able to get information about the Runtime Platform, running containers and agents.

 When a new user is created, it has to be assigned one of the stated roles.
 There is currently no way to include additional roles.